 A well-known book in the UX field that will provide you with a great foundation for the practice

-10-week full-time immersive program for young adults (18-24 years old) who live in St. Paul
+12-week immersive program for young adults (18-24 years old) who meet eligibility requirements

 Learn design skills & build a portfolio to prepare you for a career in UX design

-UX Academy is offered in partnership between Right Track—part of St Paul's youth jobs initiative for building a diverse future workforce—and Prime Digital Academy—a school that offers immersive learning opportunities for adults looking to career switch into tech.
-This joint collaboration offers an opportunity for young adults to explore the career pathway of user experience design, while being immersed in Prime's practice-based, collaborative learning environment.
-UX Academy is offered as a 10-week full-time immersive program for those who meet eligibility requirements.
+UX Academy is offered in partnership with MSP Tech Hire, Right Track, and Prime Digital Academy—a school that offers immersive learning opportunities for adults looking to career switch into tech.
+This collaboration offers an opportunity for young adults to explore the career pathway of user experience design, while being immersed in Prime's practice-based, collaborative learning environment.
+UX Academy is offered as a 12-week full-time immersive program for those who meet eligibility requirements.

 Students can expect to: